je-santos/MPLBM-UT/examples/unsteady_relperm_spherepack/README.rst

 to calculate saturations for the pressure-saturation curve and create geometries for running the relative permeability simulations.
 The Pc-Saturation curve can then be plot with the generated saturations and the pressure inputs for the simulation.

-5. *1-Phase simulation:* Finally, run
+5. *One-Phase simulation:* Finally, run

 .. code-block:: bash

     run1-phase.sh

-to run the simulation for generating the relative permeability values with the inputs specified in the 1-phase .xml-file.
+to run the simulation for generating the relative permeability values with the inputs specified in the `1-phase .xml-file <examples/unsteady_relperm_spherepack/input_rel_perm.xml>`_.

 The capillary Pc-Saturation curve looks like this: